1Password/scim-examples/azure-container-apps-arm/README.md

 > [!IMPORTANT]
 > If you are not using Google Workspace as your identity provider, leave `Workspace Actor` and `Workspace Credential` fields blank.
 3. Click **Review + create**.
 4. Once the validation succeeds, click **Create**.
-It will take a couple of minutes to run the deployment.
+It is expected to take a couple of minutes to complete the deployment.

 ## Step 3: Test your SCIM bridge